Daniel15/laravel-webhooks/README.md

 Next, register the Webhooks service provider in the providers array of your config/app.php configuration file:

 ```
-Oz\Webhooks\WebhooksServiceProvider::class,
+Obrignoni\Webhooks\WebhooksServiceProvider::class,
 ```

-### Why create a webhooks package?
+### Why a webhooks package?

-I wanted to...
+I want to...

-1. integrate my applications with webhooks from different services.
+1. integrate my applications with webhooks from multiple services.
-2. keep my webhooks organized.
+2. keep the webhooks organized and secure.
-3. secure my webhooks.
-4. map webhook events to Laravel events.
+3. map webhook events to Laravel events.
-5. do all this with a simple convention that felt as familiar as Laravel.

 ### Usage

 Lets take [Github Webhooks](https://developer.github.com/webhooks/) for example.

-A github webhook payload looks like this...
+A Github webhook payload looks like this...

 ```
 POST /payload HTTP/1.1